pooulad/cherry/README.md

 ### Access Log

-Cherry provides an access-log in an Apache log format for each incomming request.
+Cherry provides an access-log in an Apache log format for each incoming request.
 The access-log is disabled by default, to enable the access-log set ```app.HasAccessLog = true```.

 ```
 127.0.0.1 - frank [10/Oct/2000:13:55:36 -0700] "GET /apache_pb.gif HTTP/1.0" 200 2326
 ```

 ## Server
-Cherry HTTP server is a wrapper arround the default std HTTP server, the only difference is that it provides a gracefull shutdown.
+Cherry HTTP server is a wrapper around the default std HTTP server, the only difference is that it provides a graceful shutdown.
 Cherry provides both HTTP and HTTPS (TLS).

 ```go
 app := cherry.New()